ArtificialXDev/SICILI.SCI.OS/readMe.md

 # SICILI.SCI.OS
 >  Note:  $ Means Important
+> Due To Bots I Have Added Verification.
 ## An Os Full of Sci.
 And Sci.cmdname.sciex
 > # $*Notice:*
 >### I Took No Absolutely NO Code From Anyone, Each And Every Part Of This Code Is Mine, And Mine Alone